-Update 2017: Hubby and I no longer follow the Dave Ramsey baby steps.
-As I’ve learned more about money and read more personal finance books from other experts, I’ve formed other opinions.
-And one of my biggest money mistakes has been the “follow a guru” mentality.
-I do think Financial Peace University is an amazing education for most.
-It’s powerful to follow a plan, especially in times of great stress!
+Update: I’m no longer a fan of Dave Ramsey’s shame-based approach to personal finance, especially since becoming knowledgeable about financial trauma.
+As I’ve learned more about money and read more personal finance books from other experts, I’ve formed other, more well-informed opinions.
+One of my biggest money mistakes has been the “follow a guru” mentality.
+I do think Financial Peace University had a lot of benefit for my now ex-husband and I at a time when we needed a plan, especially considering the stress we were in at the time.
+But personal finance is personal, and I dislike Dave’s formulaic advice that ignores nuance.

-In 2010, my husband and I attended Dave Ramsey’s Financial Peace University.
+In 2010, my (now ex) husband and I attended Dave Ramsey’s Financial Peace University.

 If you’re not familiar, FPU is a 13 week long course that teaches you how to “Live like noone else, so you can live like noone else“.
 It teaches you how to get and stay out of debt, save money, invest, retire with dignity, and give to others.
 Good stuff.

-Top Ten Reasons I’m Excited About Financial Peace University
+Top Ten Reasons I’m Glad I Did Financial Peace University

-- I am excited about getting a solid financial education.
-We don’t learn this stuff in school.
-Why is it that we graduate knowing algebra (something few of us will use in our daily lives), but most adults don’t know how or why to create a budget?
-We don’t know how to “do money”, but money affects every single aspect of our lives, every single day.
+- I got a solid financial education.
+We didn’t learn personal finance in school.
+So many young people become adults not knowing how to “do money”, but money affects every single aspect of our lives, every single day.

-- I am happy to be helping my hubby with this stuff.
-I’m the “nerd” in the relationship, and he’s more of the “free spirit”.
-We are a good team because he’s better at making the money (no problems there) and I’m good at creating the budget, doing stuff that involves paper and being organized.
-(Logistics and details drive him, an INFP, insane.)
-Since hubby is also self employed, he was never able to figure out how to budget since his income is variable month to month.
-FPU is giving us the tools we need to make that easier.
+- I am happy I helped my ex-hubby with this stuff.
+I was the “nerd” in the relationship, and he’s more of the “free spirit”.
+We were a good team because he was better at making the money and I was better at managing it.
+Because he was self-employed, struggled to figure out how to budget since his income is variable month to month.
+FPU gave him the tools to make that easier.

-- I want our family to experience the freedom and joy of NO DEBT.
+- I wanted our family to experience the freedom and joy of NO DEBT.
 There’s nothing like it.
-I want that peace for my husband.
-(Update: we are debt-free and currently saving for a house!)
+I came into the marriage debt free as a single mom, and I wanted that peace for my ex-husband.
+We became debt-free in 2015 and saved a down payment for a house.

-- This stuff is good for our marriage.
+- Discussing finances was good for our marriage.
 Working together and being on the same page with money eliminates one of the biggest sources of tension and anxiety in a marriage.
 Not to mention, going to the weekly classes together is a peculiar sort of “date night” that is fun and productive.
-We also hold regular budget meetings.
+We held regular budget meetings per FPU’s suggestion.
+(Now that I’m divorced, here’s how I do budget meeting as a single mom.)

-- Class ends right before my due date.
-FPU is a nice way of keeping me distracted, helping to pass those last few weeks.
+- Classes ended right before my due date.
+FPU was a nice way of keeping me distracted, helping to pass those last few weeks of pregnancy with my fifth baby.

-- I want to be able to give more.
-We already give money and time to our place of worship and I give to a non profit that is close to my heart, but I would like to be able to help individual people more.
+- I wanted to be able to give more.
+I give to a non profit that is close to my heart, but I would like to be able to help individual people more.

 - Divorce does a number on your finances.
-My husband and I have both suffered financially as a result of divorce.
+My ex-husband and I suffered financially as a result of our first marriages and divorces.
 It’s just a reality.
 It’s time for us to dig out of that crisis and create something better.

 More posts about financial peace: